Maryland Psychiatric Research Center (MPRC)

 Applicants must hold an M.D. with completed residency training in psychiatry, a Ph.D. in psychology, neuroscience, basic science relevant to the fellowship goal, or a Pharm D.

 Only U.S. citizens, non-citizen nationals, or permanent residents can apply.
-Positions start on or after July 1, 2019.
-Applicants should send a statement of research interests, C.V., and 3 letters of recommendation to Laura M. Rowland, Ph.D. at firstname.lastname@example.org
+Positions start on or after July 1, 2021.
+Applicants should send a statement of research interests, C.V., and 3 letters of recommendation to Gregory Elmer, Ph.D., at email@example.com.

 The University of Maryland, Baltimore is an Equal Opportunity, Affirmative Action employer.
 Minorities, women, individuals with disabilities, and protected veterans are encouraged to apply.